fsdh-pfds/datahub-docs/UserGuide/Databricks/Git-Integration.md

 - Manage code and notebooks outside Databricks.
 - Collaboration across multiple workspaces.

-## Workbook vs Repository
+## Notebook vs Repository

 - Once you connect Git to Databricks, you can create and use notebooks like normal and also push them to GitHub.
-- Workbook files in Git have a slightly different syntax than standard Jupyter Notebooks.
+- Notebook files in Git have a slightly different syntax than standard Jupyter Notebooks.

 ## Part 1: Setup Git/GitHub with Databricks